Police warn public to be wary of home maintenance cold call scam

 • 'Unruly tourists' hold British village to ransom after NZ rampage

-At this stage, police believe the offending may be occurring in parts of Auckland.
-However, they could not rule out other areas as well.
+At this stage, while police believe the offending may be occurring in parts of Auckland they could not rule out other areas as well.

 "Typically in these sorts of scams these individuals will cold call homeowners offering to do maintenance work on parts of the house, often roofing," Glossop said.